TomasStuina/VSTranslations/README.md

 ## Notes:

 The extension was something that was needed for my daily use, specially in a code base where the written language primarly neither was english, nor my native one.
-Since I just needed a simple solution to translate foreign text it is not exactly stable, thus there are many potential bugs I am (not) aware of.
+Since I just needed a simple solution to translate foreign text, it is not exactly stable, thus there are many potential bugs I am (not) aware of.